 To make sure nothing could interrupt their decision, the council ordered worker’s to begin digging the foundation very next day.
 Injunction proceedings were promised by those that opposed the building location, but in the end “The Working Man’s Bathtub,” as it was sometimes called in the newspapers, was built for $106,000, not the $50,000 estimated.

 The Municipal Natatorium was opened on July 20, 1922 with a preview on the evening of July 19, 1922 that drew a crowd of thousands to view the facility.
 The ladies’ changing room contained rocking chairs and mirrors for patrons to use, the building had a first aid station, laundry for washing the swim suits, and showers for men and women.
 Heated water and soap were provided for the patrons and everyone was expected to shower before going into the pool.
+The pool also has a smaller section with a heating option as it used the best pool heat pumps.
+The larger pool on the other hand, was designed in a way that it remained cool despite extreme temperature on the outside.
 People with open sores or colds were not allowed to swim.

 Not even the grand opening could escape controversy.
 The opening coincided with the regular city council meeting on the night of July 19, 1922.
 The new mayor, Republican Alfred Mueller, and aldermen were promised the diving exhibition held that night would not take place until they arrived.
 Unfortunately that did not happen and they missed the show.
 Their outrage was expressed in the newspaper the next day.** However, most parties apparently did overcome their opposition or disappointment and the facility was enjoyed by thousands of citizens for many years.